MAX Environmental Technologies, Inc. – Proposed Delisting Rulemaking for Yukon and Bulger facilities

 Solid Waste Advisory Committee (SWAC) for discussion in advance of the whole rulemaking package going to the EQB for consideration.
 The SWAC meeting also offered time for public comment.
 At this meeting, the SWAC concurred with the DEP’s recommendation to proceed with the proposed rulemaking.

 Environmental Quality Board Consideration

-In keeping with the regulatory review process, the draft Annex A and associated rulemaking documents will be presented to the EQB for consideration at its
+In keeping with the regulatory review process, the draft Annex A and associated rulemaking documents were adopted by the EQB at its

 September 21, 2021 public meeting.

-If the proposed rule is adopted by the EQB, it would be published as a proposed rulemaking in the
+Once a proposed rule is adopted by the EQB, it is published as a proposed rulemaking in the

-Pennsylvania Bulletin and open a public comment period to allow members of the public to provide feedback on the proposed regulatory language.
+Pennsylvania Bulletin and opens a public comment period to allow members of the public to provide feedback on the proposed regulatory language.

 Announcements regarding DEP opportunities for public participation, including public comment period information, upcoming public meetings and/or hearings, will be posted here.